Alexander7337/Java-Advanced/README.md

 # Java-Fundamentals
 SoftUni exam tasks.
-All tasks descriptions from this repository can be found at judge.softuni.bg, section Java Fundamentals: https://judge.softuni.bg/Contests#!/List/ByCategory/2/Java-Fundamentals
+All task descriptions from this repository can be found at judge.softuni.bg, section Java Fundamentals: https://judge.softuni.bg/Contests#!/List/ByCategory/2/Java-Fundamentals